CoderDojoTC/chatgpt-for-teachers/docs/index.md

     2. Code of Conduct
     3. Selecting a License
 5. **Part 5:** Interactive Simulations

     1. Generating web pages with interactive Javascript lessons
     2. Using [p5.js](./demos/p5/index.md) to generate simulations
     3. Simulating real-world physics
-   4.

 6. **Part 6:** Advanced Topics
-    1. Minimize Costs
+    1. Using Generative AI to Minimize Kit Part Costs
-    2. Fine-tuning
+    2. Fine-tuning large-language models
-    3. Embeddings
+    3. Embeddings - using similar lesson plans to generate new lesson plans

  7. **Part 6** The Future of AI
     1. AI today - the limits of large-language-models
-    2. AI in the next 10 years
+    2. AI in the next 10 years - teachers and simulation guides
     3. AI in the long-term - regulation and existential risks

 This course was originally created to help instructors generate lesson plans for teaching computational thinking.